-In year 9 we hold an interfaith conference with a range of guest speakers from different religions and humanism where they discuss their views on the ethical issues that are studied as part of this course.
+In year 9 we host Christian and Muslim speakers who discuss their views on the ethical issues that are studied as part of this course.

 From February in year 10, revision corridor sessions are provided up until the examination in May to support students' revision.